 The other day I picked up the tape of Bill Nave’s 1996 concert on the Guignol Theatre stage.

 I miss Bill and frankly, as much I cherish living in present-day Lexington, it was an even better place when Bill was here.

-Bill established two dinner theaters in Lexington; the Red Mile Dinner Theater (1970’s) and the Diner’s Playhouse (1980’s).
-There are still veterans of those theaters haunting Lexington’s theater scene today.
+Bill established two dinner theatres in Lexington; the Red Mile Dinner Theatre (1970’s) and the Diner’s Playhouse (1980’s).
+There are still veterans of those theatres haunting Lexington’s theatre scene today.
 I’ll let them raise their own hands.